leo-project/leo_storage/README.md

 ## Sponsors

-LeoProject/LeoFS is sponsored by [Rakuten, Inc.](http://global.rakuten.com/corp/) and suppoerted by [Rakuten Institute of Technology](http://rit.rakuten.co.jp/).
+LeoProject/LeoFS is sponsored by [Rakuten, Inc.](http://global.rakuten.com/corp/) and supported by [Rakuten Institute of Technology](http://rit.rakuten.co.jp/).